seanox/virtual-environment/modules/README.md

 - If a module has already been integrated, it will be ignored when requested again.
 This can happen due to dependencies.
 - If dependencies have been defined, they will be processed first.
-- If there is a _module_ directory, the content will be copied to the destination directory after the download.
+- If there is a _data_ directory, the content will be copied to the destination directory after the download.
 - If there is an _install_ directory it will be copied to `/Install/<Module>`.